 The lymphatic system is a large part of the body’s network of blood vessels, glands, nerves, and more.
 Just like these systems, the lymphatic system branches out all over the body to link skin, blood, and organs (especially the liver and kidneys) together, all connected through an intricate network of lymph nodes.

 You could call the lymphatic system the “waterways” of the body.
-It literally transports moisture, water, and fluids out of the blood, into lymph nodes, and even out of the pores of our skin (e.g., sweating and fevers) for either keeping us cool when we work out or helping fight infection.
+It transports moisture, water, and fluids out of the blood, into lymph nodes, and even out of the pores of our skin (e.g., sweating and fevers) to keep us cool when we work out or help fight infection.

 Its role is to literally “purify” us.
 It works in concert with the immune system to expel pathogens and purge them from the body while keeping us cool and removing unnecessary waste or impurities.